WSU-kduncan/cicd-FromMe2You/README.md

 # Project Overview

-The Project will look into the use of containers with images, operating systems and software
+The Project will look into the use of containers with building and running them as well as creating Dockerfiles for use in building images

 ## Install Docker